-For more information on privacy and confidentiality, a copy of this policy may be obtained from administration.
+A copy of the organisation's privacy and confidentiality policy may be obtained from administration.

 HEALTH AND SAFETY

 WHS responsibilities:

 In accordance with the Work Health and Safety Act 2011 ensuring health and safety in the college is the shared responsibility of management, employees, trainers and students.
 All parties have a duty to take reasonable care of their own health and safety while on college premises and to take reasonable care that their conduct does not adversely affect the health and safety of others.